jest-uc/workshop-git/README.md

   - [ ] `git branch -D [branch]` - delete a branch.
 - [ ] `git checkout [branch]` - switch to another branch.
   - [ ] `git checkout -b [branch]` - create a branch and switch to it.
-- [ ] `git diff` - show the diff of what is in branchA that is not in branchB.
 - [ ] `git merge` - merge branches.
 - [ ] `git push` - transmit local branch commits to the remote repository branch.
 - [ ] `git clone [url]` - clone a remote repository.